 By law, your insurance provider is obligated to treat you fairly if you make a claim due to a personal injury you suffered.
 If they act unjustly, this is referred to as “acting in bad faith.”

 Keep in mind, though, that when third party insurance companies are involved, such as the insurance company of the driver who was at fault in your accident, the same rights will not apply to you.
 Disagreeing on the value of a claim is not necessarily “bad faith.”

 However, delaying your claim, not paying promptly, and refusing to communicate with you can lead to a bad faith claim.

-Bad faith can affect all types of personal injury claims, from workers’ compensation to premises liability.
-If you feel as though you’re not getting the money you need—or deserve—to cover medical bills, lost wages, and the pain and suffering you’ve endured from your injury, you need an experienced attorney on your side who’s familiar with the laws surrounding bad faith claims.
+If you feel as though you are not getting the money you need—or deserve—to cover medical bills, lost wages, and the pain and suffering you’ve endured from your injury, you need an experienced attorney on your side who’s familiar with the laws surrounding bad faith claims.